KizzyCode/ehttpd-rust/README.md

 # `ehttpd`
 Welcome to `ehttpd` 🎉

-`ehttpd` is a thread-based HTTP server library, which can be used to create custom HTTP server applications.
+`ehttpd` is a HTTP server library, which can be used to create custom HTTP server applications.
+It also offers an optional built-in threadpool-based server for simple applications (feature: `server`, disabled by default).

-## Thread-based design
+## Threadpool-based server
 The rationale behind the thread-based approach is that it is much easier to implement than `async/await`, subsequently requires less code, and is – in theory – less error prone.

-Furthermore, it also simplifies application development since the developer cannot accidentally stall the entire runtime with a single blocking call – managed by the OS-scheduler, threads offer much stronger concurrency isolation guarantees (which can even be `nice`d or tweaked in most environments if desired).
+Furthermore, it also simplifies application development since the developer cannot accidentally stall the entire runtime with a single blocking call; being managed by the OS-scheduler, threads offer much stronger concurrency isolation guarantees (which can even be `nice`d or tweaked in most environments if desired).

+Note that, starting with version `0.9`, the built-in server is an optional feature and needs to be enabled using the `server` feature.

-## Performance
+### Performance
 While the thread-based approach is not the most efficient out there, it's not that bad either.
 Some `wrk` benchmarks:

-### MacBook Pro (`M1 Pro`, `helloworld`, `v0.7.1`)
+#### MacBook Pro (`M1 Pro`, `helloworld`, `v0.7.1`)
 ```ignore
 $ wrk -t 64 -c 64 http://localhost:9999/testolope
 Running 10s test @ http://localhost:9999/testolope